 2. Membership Subscriptions

-2.1 These shall be agreed at the GA and detailed as Appendix C to these Bylaws.
+2.1 These shall be agreed at the GA and detailed as Appendix B to these Bylaws.

-2.2 For a new Member, Associate Member or Allied Organization the subscription will be applicable from January 1st following membership acceptance or change of status.
+2.2 For a new Member, including Full, Provisional, Continental Federation, and Affiliate, the relevant subscription will be applicable from January 1st following membership acceptance or change of status.
 Benefits will be applicable from date of membership.

 3. Member’s Management Obligations

-3.1 Every Full Member, Associate Member and Allied Organization may be asked to provide a report when requested by the WL Board.
-Member obligations are shown at Appendix B
+3.1 Every Full Member, Provisional Member, Continental Federation Member and Affiliated Member may be asked to provide a report when requested by the WL Board.
+Member obligations are shown at Appendix B.

 4. Awards